Newcastle Diamonds: 1980s

-Another double of league and cup came their way during the 1982 National League season, when led by Joe Owen, Rod Hunter and Bobby Beaton.
+Another treble of league, cup and fours came their way during the 1982 National League season, when led by Joe Owen, Rod Hunter and Bobby Beaton.
 One year later, led by the same three riders they won their third National League title and the Fours title during the 1983 National League season.
-The competed in the British League in 1984.
+The Diamonds moved up a division to compete in the British League during 1984 but due to financial issues, the promoters Ian Thomas and Robin Stannard did not enter a team for 1985.